AniSkywalker/SarcasmDetection/README.md

 ## Training
 If you want to train the model with your own data, you can save your _train_, _development_ and _test_ data into the `/resource/train`, `/resource/dev` and `/resource/test` folders correspondingly.

-The system accepts dataset in the tab separated format — as shown below.
+The system accepts dataset in the tab separated format â€” as shown below.
 An example can be found in [`/resource/train/train_v1.txt`](https://github.com/AniSkywalker/SarcasmDetection/tree/master/resource/train).
 ```
 id<tab>label<tab>tweet
 ```